Programs and results

 3) Succeed on a minimal budget through careful shopping and a variety of in-kind donations (a large number of which are made anonymously or without documentation to us)

 4) Serve people regardless of ability to pay.
 Athlete families now are beginning to "pay it forward" in order to ensure that this successful program will always be here for them.
-Since Covid began they contribute approximately 25% of our annual budget yearly.
+Since 2020 they contribute approximately 25% of our annual budget yearly.

-4) Sustain itself demonstrated by completion of our 23rd year and continual growth of participants and volunteers without formal marketing.
+4) Now debt free continues growth of participants and volunteers without formal marketing.

 5) Provide personal growth for everyone involved.